 In a lengthy study, Campaign Monitor found that emails opened on mobile devices increased by 30% over a period of 5 years, which has pushed them beyond webmail and desktop clients.

 Today, over 55% of emails are opened on mobile devices.
 And on desktop?
-Only 19% opens.
-Also, according to a study done by Bluehornet, if you do not optimize your emails for mobile, a staggering 80% of users will delete them.
+Only 19% opened.
+Also, according to a study done by Bluehornet, if you do not optimize your emails (especially your email templates) for mobile, a staggering 80% of users will delete them.

 Here are a few things you can do to ensure your emails are ready to be read and liked on mobile devices:

-- Catch the attention of your email subscribers and stop them from deleting your emails with short, attractive subject lines.
+- Every time an email sends, catch the attention of your email subscribers and stop them from deleting your emails with short, attractive subject lines.

 - Write an informative and enticing preheader text, which is the short summary that comes after the subject line.